canonical/kafka-benchmark-operator/README.md

 juju relate kafka zookeeper
 ```

-Deploy the benchmark tool and relate:
+Deploy the benchmark tool and relate it to the cluster:

 ```
 juju deploy kafka-benchmark --channel=latest/edge juju relate kafka kafka-benchmark